 Turtle Bay Resort

-A romantic beach cottage in Hawaii?
-You can stay in one if you leave behind the bustle of Honolulu and head to Oahu’s North Shore.
+A beach resort in Oahu with romantic cottages?
+You can find them if you leave behind the bustle of Honolulu and head to Oahu’s North Shore.
 Here, not only will you experience the beauty of the island and the thrill of its legendary surf breaks, but you’ll also claim your own little piece of nirvana at Turtle Bay Resort.
-While the 800-acre property offers accommodations to suit most budgets—including spacious Resort Rooms done in relaxing pale turquoise—it’s the 42 Beach Cottages that provide the ultimate in romantic seclusion, featuring Brazilian walnut floors, marble baths with deep soaking tubs and a shady lanai with direct beach access.
+While the 800-acre property offers accommodations to suit most budgets—including spacious Resort Rooms done in relaxing pale turquoise—it’s the 42 Beach Cottages that make this one of the best Oahu resorts for couples, featuring Brazilian walnut floors, marble baths with deep soaking tubs and a shady lanai with direct beach access.

 Active couples will also find plenty of sports to enjoy— including surf lessons, stand-up paddle boarding, snorkeling, kayaking, hiking and golf—as well as seven restaurants and bars, among them Pa’akai for fresh-caught seafood and Roy’s Beach House for casual Pacific Rim fare.
 And when it’s time to relax and revive, enjoy sustainably sourced treatments at Nalu Spa.